Betty Holekamp: Life in Germany

 Betty Holekamp was born Betty Wilhelmine Abbenthern in the Kingdom of Hannover.
-She was the daughter of Henry Christian Abbethern who was the ministerial accountant to King Ernest Augustus of Hannover and she grew up in the household of the king.
-She was schooled with the king's daughter, and was being trained to be a governess.
+She was the daughter of Henry Christian Abbethern, who was the ministerial accountant to King Ernest Augustus of Hannover, and she grew up in the household of the king.
+She was schooled with the king's daughter and was being trained to be a governess.

 While playing music together at court gatherings, she met Georg Friedrich "Fritz" Holekamp (1812–1862), the son of a wealthy Hannover builder and an educated royal architect and musician.
 Once engaged, the couple learned of opportunities in Texas from Prince Carl of Solms-Braunfels.
 They wed in March 1844.
 On September 16, 1844, Fritz Holekamp entered into a contract with the German Immigration Company, and soon thereafter the couple boarded the ship Johann Dethard, arriving at Galveston and then at Indianola in November 1844.

 Settlement of the Texas Hill Country

 New Braunfels

 Led by Prince Solms, the 228 immigrants from the Johann Dethard proceeded overland from Indianola to the site chosen to be the first German settlement in Texas, New Braunfels.
-(It was later discovered that Prince Carl of Solms-Braunfels purposely chose the more remote and difficult route from Indianola, instead of from Galveston, to isolate the colonists from the local Texans.)
+(Prince Carl of Solms-Braunfels later was found to have purposely chose the more remote and difficult route from Indianola, instead of from Galveston, to isolate the colonists from the local Texans.)
 Upon reaching the Guadalupe River, the pioneers found the river too high to cross due to the winter rains.
 Prince Solms, perhaps wishing to impress the others with his bravado, plunged into the raging waters and crossed the swollen river on horseback.
 Not to be outdone by anyone, Betty Holekamp immediately followed and successfully crossed the river to the astonishment of her fellow colonists and perhaps to the chagrin of the prince.
 Thus, Betty Holekamp is known as the first white woman to cross the Guadalupe on horseback.